isomerpages/moe-fernvalepri/_our-departments/CCE/Character and Citizenship Education.md

 <u><b>Caring and Enabling School Environment</b></u>

 For CCE to have a lasting impact on our students, the school and classroom environment need to support their learning.
-A caring and enabling environment has five key features that help students feel **safe, accepted, empowered**, and **competent**.
+A caring and enabling environment has five key features that help students feel&nbsp;**safe,&nbsp;accepted,&nbsp;empowered**, and&nbsp;**competent**.
 We establish and sustain these features, complementing them with a positive and proactive approach to discipline and early support and intervention.